Skip to content

 Skills

 Skills are on-demand knowledge packs the agent can load during a conversation.
+They keep the system prompt lean: only the skills relevant to the current task are injected, so the agent stays focused and you save context tokens.
 Place a SKILL.md file in ~/.config/smelt/skills/<name>/ (global) or .smelt/skills/<name>/ (project-local).
 See the Configuration Reference for the full format.

 External Tools (MCP)

 Connect external tool servers via the Model Context Protocol.
 Servers run as child processes and their tools become available to the agent.
-Register them in init.lua with smelt.mcp.register — see the Configuration Reference for setup.
+MCP lets you extend smelt without writing Lua: if a server exists for Postgres, Slack, or your internal API, the agent can use it immediately.
+Register them in init.lua with smelt.mcp.register; see the Configuration Reference for setup.

 Inspect connected servers at runtime with smelt.mcp.list(), smelt.mcp.tools(server?), and smelt.mcp.status(name).
 Useful for statusline indicators and conditional keymaps.